DongChen06/DCW/README.md

 - Then transfer the dataset using the above two steps to convert the dataset to YOLOv5 or COCO formats.

 ## Training and Testing
+- Download the pretrained models from [here](https://drive.google.com/drive/folders/1s_72kdEM6N2J9uklgH8P30HnAcjFkJ1X?usp=sharing) and unzip to corresponding folders.
+For example, you need to put the `yolov3.pt`, `yolov3-spp.pt` and `yolov3-tiny.pt` under the *YOLOV3/* folder.
 - We trained the models for 5 replications on 5 GPUs, readers are recommended to look at the `train_cudax.sh` files.
 For instance, to run the 0st data folder, we can run:
 `bash -i train_cuda0.sh`.
 - To test the models, we can run: `bash -i test0.sh`.